girirajvyas/aws/aws-solution-architect-associate/Exam/Exam_preparation.md

  - Instance states and lifecycle: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-lifecycle.html
  - How many security groups per EC2 (5)
  - In which state security group can be changed for EC2?
+ - Restrict 50 users out of 100 to launch EC2
+ - There is a vCPU based on-demand instance limit per region.
+Your aws account has default quotas (formerly referred as limits), for each AWS service.
+Unless otherwise noted, Each quota is region specific. you can request increase for some quotas, and other quotas cannot be increased.
+ - Ephermal storage (Check with EBS as well) - a reboot will not lose the data.
+This storage is located in disks that are physically attached to the host computer

 ### Types